Your health care team

 Often the urologist will discuss your treatment options with other health professionals at what is known as a multidisciplinary team (MDT) meeting.

 During and after treatment, you will see a range of health professionals who specialise in different aspects of your care.
+To find cancer specialists, multidisciplinary teams and hospitals in NSW or ACT, you can visit the NSW Government website CanRefer.

 |GP||assists you with treatment decisions and works with your specialists in providing ongoing care|